powsybl/powsybl-core/docs/user/itools/run-script.md

 - the network object (mandatory)
 - the [load-flow parameters](../../simulation/loadflow/configuration.md#generic-parameters) (optional).
 If this parameter is not set, the parameters are loaded from the configuration.

-In order to benefit from this feature, add `com.powsybl:powsybl-loadflow-scripting` to your classpath.
+To benefit from this feature, add `com.powsybl:powsybl-loadflow-scripting` to your classpath.

 **Example:**
 ```groovy